trustedanalytics/atk/versions/master/f_sources/ds_intellij.txt

     #)  Choose *Libraries* in the left hand pane.
     #)  Choose the plus sign *+*.
     #)  Choose *Java* and browse to the |PACKAGE| Python REST Client libraries.
-        On RedHat and Centos these are found under '/usr/lib/trustedanalytics/rest-client/python'.
+        On RedHat and CentOS these are found under '/usr/lib/trustedanalytics/rest-client/python'.
     #)  Choose *classes*.
     #)  Choose *myproject* and click *OK* button.